jasonmic2000/t3-portfolio/src/content/about.md

 My name is Jason Michael.<br>

 I'm a Computer Science graduate specializing in Web Development.
-I currently work as a Software Engineer (React) with the Web Manager team at
+I am currently working as a Software Engineer (React) with the Web Manager team at
 <a href="https://www.maxxton.com/" target="blank">Maxxton Technologies</a>.<br>